 Students study the compulsory subjects Academic English and Mathmatics

 In order to satisfy the competency requirements of the course, subject choices are as follows:

 |ELECTIVE 1||ELECTIVE 2||ELECTIVE 3|

 |Choose one elective not already chosen

-Throughout the Certificate IV in University Preparation (10246NAT) for STEM high achievers, academic achievement is carefully monitored and students are given regular feedback on their progress.
-Students study 25-30 contact hours per week.
+Throughout the Certificate IV in University Preparation (10246NAT) for STEM high achievers program, academic achievement is carefully monitored and students are given regular feedback concerning their progress.
+Students will have 25-30 contact hours of study per week.
 In addition to formal class time, students are expected to study for at least 25 hours per week in their own time.

-Assessment depends on the subject, but normally comprises of examination papers, assignments to be completed by a specified date during the course, laboratory practical work (if relevant) and seminar participation evaluation.
+The type of assessments are dependent on the subject, but normally comprises of examination papers, and assignments to be completed by a specified date during the course, laboratory practical work (if relevant) and seminar participation evaluations.

-Two types of summative assessment are used in the Certificate IV in University Preparation (10246NAT) for STEM High Achievers.
-Specific benchmarks must be satisfied by students for both types of assessment in order to meet University of Queensland entry requirements.
-The first type of assessment is competency based and requires students to reach a satisfactory level of achievement for all units studied.
-The second is a 7 point grade based scale.
+Two types of summative assessments are used in the Certificate IV in University Preparation (10246NAT) for STEM High Achievers.
+Specific benchmarks must be satisfied by students for both types of assessments in order to meet the University of Queensland's entry requirements.
+The first type of assessment is competency-based and requires students to reach a satisfactory level of achievement for all units studied.
+The second is a 7 point grade-based scale.
 Each University of Queensland degree program will set minimum entry requirements based on this scale.
 Details are provided below.

 Experience the world famous Great Barrier Reef

-Discover the famous Great Barrier Reef with the STEM High Achievers Program at UQ’s Heron Island Research Station (HIRS).
-The Station's world-class facilities and easy access to the reef provide exceptional opportunities for hands-on learning in the large coral reef ecosystem.
+Discover the famous Great Barrier Reef with the STEM High Achievers Program at UQ's Heron Island Research Station (HIRS).
+The Station's world-class facilities and easy accessibility to the large, coral reef ecosystem provides students with exceptional opportunities for hands-on learning.

 The unique HIRS excursion is included in the course tuition fees.